VB-is-Terrible/Elements/notes2.md

 | Transplant support | ? |
 | Manifest builder reading import statements | ?
 | Grid 2 | ?
 | Have ToasterContext pass through events from managed toasts | ?
+| Have kerbal-group-tag invert the color of the picture if in dark mode | ?

 Fix gallery dynamic screwing up when at the bottom